deannno/Autohotkey-case-changer/README.md

 How to use:

+0.)
+Ctrl + c to copy current text to clipboard

 1a.)
 To convert to uppercase, press (win + up)

 1b.)
 To convert to lowercase, press (win + down)